kgorking/ecs/README.md

 ## Flags
 The behaviour of components can be changed using component flags, which changes how they are managed internally and can offer performance and memory benefits.
-There are four supported flags currently supported:
+There are four supported flags currently supported that can be added to components using the `ecs_flags()` macro:

 ### `tag`
 Marking a component as a tag is used for components that signal some kind of state, without needing to